sudthebud/ML-Model_General-Purpose/README.md

 ```

 ## Things to Add / Experiment With
-- Residual network and ResNet
 - Batch normalization
 - Neural network regularization
 - Handle multi dimensional inputs
 - Split train and test dataset, then train and predict in one go
-- Data, weight, and gradient clipping
+- Data and weight clipping
 - Implement model metrics
 - Apply other normalization techniques
+- Fix overflow and invalid value errors
 - Rename this to a Neural net repo

 # Resources